infominer33/infominer33.github.io/_posts/2020-11-12-making-a-comeback.md

 ### Planet Pluto Feed Reader

-Trying to keep up with Self-Sovereign Identity, kaliya and I started out with Feedly, but the pricing for collaborative feed creation is nearly [$50 a month](https://feedly.com/i/pro/welcome) for two users.
-There was no way I could go with that for very long.
+> In online media a planet is a feed aggregator application designed to collect posts from the weblogs of members of an internet community and display them on a single page. - [Planet (Software)](https://en.wikipedia.org/wiki/Planet_(software))

 One of the most promising projects I found, in pursuit of keeping up with all the info, is [Planet Pluto Feed Reader](https://github.com/web-work-tools/awesome-planet-pluto), by Gerald Bauer.

-> In online media a planet is a feed aggregator application designed to collect posts from the weblogs of members of an internet community and display them on a single page. - [Planet (Software)](https://en.wikipedia.org/wiki/Planet_(software))
+For the uninitiated, I should mention that websites typically generate a machine readable copy of your blog in what's called an RSS feed.

-For the uninitiated, I should add that websites generate RSS feeds that can be read by a newsreader, allowing users to keep up with posts from multiple locations without needing to visit each site individually.
-You very likely use RSS all the time without knowing, for example, your podcast player depends on RSS feeds to bring episodes directly to your phone.
+This allows anyone to follow your content in a newsreader, allowing users to keep up with posts from multiple locations without needing to visit each site individually.

-What [Pluto Feed reader](https://github.com/feedreader/) does is just like your podcast app, except, instead of an application on your phone that only you can browse, it builds a simple webpage from the feeds you add to it, that can be published on GitHub, your favorite static web-hosting service, or on your own server in the cloud.
+Pluto Feed reader works just like a podcast app, but builds a simple webpage from the feeds added to it (or can be integrated with a Jekyll template).

 [![](https://raw.githubusercontent.com/planet-templates/planet-hacker/master/screenshot.png)](http://planet-templates.github.io/)

 Pluto is built with [Ruby](https://www.ruby-lang.org/en/), using the [ERB templating](https://www.stuartellis.name/articles/erb/) language for [web-page design](https://github.com/planet-templates).

-One of the cool things about ERB is it lets you use any ruby function in your web-page template, supporting any capability you might want to enable while rendering your feed.
+One of the cool things about ERB is it lets you use any ruby function in your web-page template, supporting any capability you might want to enable while rendering your news feed.
 This project has greatly helped me to learn the basics of Ruby while customizing its templates to suit my needs.

 ### Feed Search